ReconCycle/reconcycle.github.io/docs/software_architecture/overview.md

 ## Helping tools

-A number of tools that facilitate fast and simple workflow programming have been developed, including automatic URDF files generation from STEP models and a tool for kinesthetic guidance, which allows storing robot poses and motions into a database.
+A number of tools that facilitate fast and simple workflow programming have been developed, including automatic URDF files generation from STEP models, automatic FlexBE state generation using Jinja templating, and a tool for kinesthetic guidance, which allows storing robot poses and motions into a database.